isaacaskew/docs/en/development/routing.rst

 This is telling the Router that any URL beginning with ``/cooks/`` should be sent to the users controller.
 The action called will depend on the value of the ``:action`` parameter.
-By using :ref:`route-elements`, you can create variable routes, that accept user input or variables.
+By using :ref:`route-elements` you can create variable routes that accept user input or variables.
 The above route also uses the greedy star.
 The greedy star indicates to ``Router`` that this route should accept any additional positional arguments given.
 These arguments will be made available in the :ref:`passed-arguments` array.

 When generating URLs, routes are used too.
-Using ``['controller' => 'Users', 'action' => 'some_action', 5]`` as a url will output ``/cooks/some_action/5`` if the above route is the first match found.
+Using ``['controller' => 'Users', 'action' => 'some_action', 5]`` as a URL will output ``/cooks/some_action/5`` if the above route is the first match found.

 .. _route-elements: